 Unaware that there are more opportunities to conserve and manage their energy.
 And they get fatigued unnecessarily that is very bad in jiu jitsu.
 Because, the risk to run out of energy equal losing the BJJ match.

-In conclusion, when you use ‘Be Flow like Water’ principle in Brazilian Jiu Jitsu or in life, you will be more comfortable taking hard choices without losing control or energy.
+In short, when you use ‘Be Flow like Water’ principle in Brazilian Jiu Jitsu or in life, you will be more comfortable taking hard choices without losing control or energy.

 source: Redbeard Combatives